swiftlang/swift/docs/OptimizerDesign.md

 Passes ask the pass manager to invalidate specific traits.
 For example, a pass like simplify-cfg will ask the pass manager to announce that it modified some branches in the code.
-The pass manager will send a message to all of the available analysis that says “please invalidate yourself if you care about branches for function F“.
+The pass manager will send a message to all of the available analysis that says "please invalidate yourself if you care about branches for function F".
 The dominator tree would then invalidate the dominator tree for function F because it knows that changes to branches can mean that the dominator tree was modified.